MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Python2.x/DocumentingAndCommenting/README.md

 ## Commenting and documenting in Python

 Programs should be commented and documented at the same time.
-Documentation should be generated from comments.
+Documentation should be generated from commen You can check if your code conforms to the official PEP8 Python coding convention by invoking "pep8 programName.py".
+If it doesn't, the console will tell you why, line by line.

 ### Docstrings